Piano Scales: C Chromatic Scale Theory & Ear Training

 music score showing the solfege syllables for the c chromatic scale descending

-1. For now, don’t worry about why the names of the Chromatic notes depend on the direction you are going.
-Such a theoretical subtlety will be explained in your more advanced studies of scales, chords, chord progressions, and real music.
+6. For now, don’t worry about why the names of the Chromatic notes depend on the direction you are going.
+Such theoretical subtleties will be explained as you continue your studies of scales, chords, chord progressions, and how melodies work.

 Discover more from PIANO-OLOGY